redis/redis-om-node/README.md

     $ npm install redis-om --[save](save)

-Of course, you'll need some Redis, preferrably with [RediSearch][redisearch-url] and [RedisJSON][redis-json-url] installed.
-The easiest way to do this is to setup a free [Redis Cloud][redis-cloud-url] instance.
+Of course, you'll need some Redis, preferably with [RediSearch][redisearch-url] and [RedisJSON][redis-json-url] installed.
+The easiest way to do this is to set up a free [Redis Cloud][redis-cloud-url] instance.
 But, you can also use Docker:

     $ docker run -p 6379:6379 redislabs/redismod:preview